Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 Xin Hua, Hongjian Yu, Zhijiang Du, **Jixin Ma**, Fanjun Zheng, Chen Zhang, Qiaohui Lu, Hui Zhao

-Neurocomputing, 2024 (SCI Q1, IF=5.5)
+Neurocomputing, 2024 (SCI Q1, IF=5.5, Accepted)

-We designe a super-resolution reconstruction model for head Magnetic Resonance Imaging (MRI) images.
-We propose a graph neural network module based on a sparse attention mechanism that connects distant pixel features and identifies influential neighboring pixels for target pixel inpainting.
+We develope a lightweight 3D multi-target semantic segmentation model.
+We designed a multi-scale and multi-angle feature interaction module to enhance feature representation by interacting multi-scale features from different perspectives.
+We utilized local features as dynamic parameters to interact with global features to enhance the model's ability to learn detailed features.
 </div>
 </div>